Welcome to the Gilkes Lab

 Gilkes Lab

-Our lab is part of the Breast and Ovarian Cancer Program at the Johns Hopkins School of Medicine.
-Of the deaths attributed to cancer, 90% are due to metastasis, and treatments that prevent or cure metastasis remain elusive.
-Emerging data indicate that low oxygen tension (hypoxia), which occurs in most solid tumors, alters the biophysical and biochemical parameters of the tumor.
-Our work is focused on the role of hypoxia in breast cancer.
-One of our main interests are the particular genetic alterations that happen under hypoxia and how they can both contribute to tumor progression and be prevented.
-We are also investigating the role of the extracellular matrix signalling in breast cancer development, progression, and resistance to therapy.
+Our lab is part of the Breast & Gynecologic Malignancies Group at the Johns Hopkins School of Medicine.
+Our work is focused on the role of hypoxia in breast cancer metastasis.
+One of our main interests are the gene expression changes that happen under hypoxia and how they can both contribute to tumor progression.
 We are a dynamic and creative lab that always likes a good challenge.
 We address our questions through 2D and 3D in vitro, and in vivo systems.
-Our goal is to fully comprehend the impact that hypoxia can have in breast cancer patient outcome.

 News and More!